McKlayne/financial_modeling/README.md

 The purpose of this repository is to learn about computational finance.

+This is a course on computational financial modeling using the Python programming language.
+Topics in computational finance as well as financial computing will be covered.
+Students will learn computational modeling with applications to option pricing and financial econometrics.
+Foundational concepts from computer science and software engineering will be introduced.
+Upon completion of the course students will have a new analytical framework for thinking about financial problem solving as well as a deep practical skill set in computational modeling.